J0HJOH/E_Explorer/README.md

-### E_Explorer
+## E_Explorer

-## A mobile app the shows list of several country and their respective data gotten from An API [Restful Countries](https://restfulcountries.com/api-documentation/version/1)
+### A mobile app the shows list of several country and their respective data gotten from An API [Restful Countries](https://restfulcountries.com/api-documentation/version/1)

 or use all countries [All Countries Data](https://restcountries.com/v3.1/all)

 ## Getting Started
-Clone this repo by running this command
+Clone this repo by running this

-''' bash
+'''bash
   git clone <you-forked-repo>
-'''

 Then run